amantham20/MSU-Courses/README.md

 6) Agent Based Modeling

 Project(100%):
-- Using Genetic Algorithms to solve the traveling salesman problem
+- Using Genetic Algorithms to solve the traveling salesman problem <br />

 GPA: 4.0